Mohamed-SayedAlAhl/EnvironmentPathManager/README.md

   - **Bulk Addition:** Add multiple paths at once with single click with browse.
   - **Multi Selection:** The app allow Multi selection inside list box with allowing you to delete multiple paths or moving multiple paths around.
   - **Backup Features:** Create backups of the Path variable.
+  - **Recovery From Backup Feature:** Allowing you to recover to certain version when something goes wrong.
   - **Export and Import:** Export snapshots and import paths from text files.

 ## Installation